The Wente torus

 You should regard the syllabus as a contract between you and the students.
 Since the syllabus will serve as a resource for resolving issues should a dispute arise, please include sufficient information regarding the course and your expectations.

 5. Office hours.
-You are to have at least three office hours per week and post the times on your office door as well as give the times to the secretaries on the forms distributed via your mailboxes.
+Graduate Assistants who are instructors for their own course are to have at least three office hours per week and post the times on their office door as well as give the times to the secretaries on the forms distributed via your mailboxes.
 Be sure to hold your posted office hours.
-You will have some of your office hours assigned in one of the Learning Centers.
+Two of your office hours are to be held in the Math Learning and Resource Center (see 6 below).

-8. Registration Policies for Add/Drop and Withdrawal.
-(Details are on the last page of this handbook.)
+9. Registration Policies for Add/Drop and Withdrawal.
+(Pertinent dates can be found on the Academic Calendar.)

-A student may withdraw from a class during calendar day 16 through Friday of week 8, inclusively.
+• Withdrawing from a Class.
+A student may withdraw from a class during calendar day 16 through Friday of week 10, inclusively.
 A grade of "W" will appear on the student's transcript.
-It is the responsibility of the student to submit to the Records Office the official form to "Drop" or "Withdraw".
+It is the responsibility of the student to submit to the Records Office the official form to "Withdraw".
 It is very important to remind students of these deadlines.

-2. Fill out the "Incomplete" Grade form with the student so it is clear to both parties what is necessary to complete the course.
+2. Fill out the "Incomplete" Grade form (available from the department office) with the student so it is clear to both parties what is necessary to complete the course.

 3. Give the associate chair the completed and signed form.

-11. Class Procedures.
+12. Class Procedures.
 Follow the syllabus and try to keep pace.
 Check with the faculty member that coordinates the course you are teaching as to departmental syllabus, testing, etc. That individual can also assist you regarding the pace of the course and coverage of material.
-If you have comments or complaints about course content, talk with the course coordinator or funnel them to the Undergraduate Curriculum Committee or the associate chair.
-Do not change the course unilaterally.
+If you have comments or complaints about course content, talk with the course coordinator or the associate chair.
+Do not change the course unilaterally as you are responsible to deliver the material as outlined in the course syllabus.

-Final grades are due the first Monday following exam week and all instructors are expected to have their grades submitted by this time, with a copy submitted to the departmental secretary.
+14. Final Grades.
+Grades are due the first Tuesday (fall semester) and Wednesday (spring semester) following exam week and all instructors are expected to have their grades submitted online by this time, with a copy submitted to the department secretary.
+You can find information about the university's new system of online grade submission on the Registrar's Faculty Resources page.

-14. Academic Dishonesty.
-The University has guidelines regarding academic dishonesty.
+15. Academic Dishonesty.
+The University has guidelines regarding academic dishonesty on the Student Life policy page.
 Should you encounter this in any of the classes, please contact the associate chair immediately.
+Also, for any case where academic dishonesty results in lowering of a grade, it is imperative that the associate chair and the department office be informed.

-15. Teaching Evaluation.
-Every instructor is required to administer student evaluations of classroom instruction each semester.
+16. Teaching Evaluation.
+Every instructor is required to administer the department's standard student evaluations of classroom instruction each semester.
+These are available to students to fill out online and it is suggested to dedicate a portion of each class time for them to fill it out.
+(In the past envelopes containing evaluation sheets will be distributed during the last three weeks of the semester.
+These are to be filled out according to the instructions given and returned to the department office a designated student by the Friday of final exam week.)
 Results will be made available to you in the subsequent semester.
 New Part-time instructors and teaching assistants can expect to be observed and evaluated during their first term teaching for the department.
-As time permits peer evaluations will also be done of continuing part-time instructors and teaching assistants.
+As time permits peer evaluations will also be done on continuing part-time instructors and teaching assistants.

-17. In the circumstance of repeated and flagrant lapses of responsibilities, disciplinary action may be taken in the form of a letter reprimand, the docking of pay, or termination of the assistantship or employment.
+18. Disciplinary Action.
+In the circumstance of repeated and flagrant lapses of responsibilities, disciplinary action may be taken in the form of a letter reprimand, the docking of pay, or termination of the assistantship or employment.
+Investigation of such violations will include a mandatory visit to your classroom.

 • Respect your students.
 It is important that you are sensitive to and respect the needs and backgrounds of your students.